-It happens to the best of us — at least, that’s what I told myself after letting a stainless steel pot boil dry last week.
+It happens to the best of us — at least, that’s what I told myself that one time when I let a stainless steel pot boil dry.
+Ugh.
 I set some water on the stove, got distracted, and … sniff, sniff, what’s that burning smell?
-First I sighed with relief that the kitchen hadn’t gone up in flames, and then I turned my attention to one very discolored piece of cookware.
+First, I sighed with relief when I realized that the kitchen hadn’t gone up in flames, and then I turned my attention to one very discolored piece of cookware.
 The pot had burned completely dry, turning shades of black, brown, blue with a chalky black residue on the interior.
 Was it salvageable?

-First, to address to residue, I boiled a mixture of half vinegar and half water in the pot for 10 minutes (staying close by this time!).
+I needed to take action.
+To address to residue, I boiled a mixture of half vinegar and half water in the pot for 10 minutes (I stayed close by this time!).
 After letting it cool and sit for several hours, I was able to scrub away some of the residue.
 Needing something more, however, I turned to Bar Keepers Friend, a mild abrasive.
 It required a fair amount of elbow grease in addition to the Bar Keepers Friend, but I was finally able to get the pot clean.
 The pot is still discolored on the outside, but it’s usable.
 Whew!

 Have you ever boiled a stainless steel pot dry?
 Were you able to bring it back?